 Grades 1st - 5th

 GT Academy is a full-day program designed to provide G/T services to first through fifth grade students from neighborhood schools from across the district.
-Students who have been identified for the program attend G/T classes one day each week at GT Academy.
-GT Academy is located on the Westlawn Elementary School campus.
+Students who have been identified for the program attend G/T classes one day each week at the GT Academy which is located on the Westlawn Elementary campus.